-

 A reasonable period from date of delivery until the failure becomes apparent

 Without limiting consumers rights, Apple will provide its own remedies equivalent to those remedies in the consumer guarantee provisions of the Australian Consumer Law at any time within 24 months of the date of purchase.
-For the avoidance of doubt, Apple acknowledges that the Australian Consumer Law may provide for remedies beyond 24 months for a number of its products.
+For the avoidance of doubt, Apple acknowledges that the Australian Consumer Law may provide for remedies beyond 24 months for a number of its products.2 years from date of purchase for Apple Watch Edition

-Two years from AppleCare+ purchase date for Apple Watch, HomePod, iPad, iPhone, iPod, or Apple- or Beats-branded headphones
+Two years, or for however long the plan remains active if different, from AppleCare+ purchase date for Apple Watch, HomePod, iPad, iPhone, iPod, AirPods or Beats-branded products, or Apple Vision Pro

-Three years from Apple TV purchase date for AppleCare Protection Plan for Apple TV
+Three years from Apple TV purchase date for AppleCare Protection Plan for Apple TVCost of coverage

 Provided at no additional cost